Stay Young, Fight the Aging Process!

 Stopping treatment can result in flare-ups of your symptoms.
 Studies

-have shown that many people who used treatment and then stopped had
+have shown that many people who used some form of treatment and then stopped had

 symptoms recur.

-There is no cure for Rosacea!
-Staying on top of your treatment is vital in helping to manage your type of Rosacea and it's flare-ups, for smooth, clear beautiful skin.
+There is no cure for Rosacea, as of yet!
+Though staying on top of your treatment, you can make your syptoms go away and that smooth, clear beautiful skin.

 National Rosacea Society offers members a Rosacea Diary booklet and other materials at no charge.The site has a great blog and tons of information.